DV

 Quick verdict

-MAIN (Main Street Capital Corporation) and O (Realty Income Corporation) are both dividend ETFs, but they take different approaches.
+MAIN (Main Street Capital Corporation) is a business development company, while O (Realty Income Corporation) is a real estate investment trust — they take fundamentally different approaches.

 Deep dive